Doug Henry (motocross): Early career

-Henry was born in Milford, Connecticut and grew up on his parents farm in the White Hills section of Shelton, CT.
+Henry was born in Milford, Connecticut and grew up on his parents' farm in the White Hills section of Shelton, Connecticut.
 The rural area with extensive winding dirt roads was conducive to him learning the sport he would master.
 He attended Shelton High School.
 Henry had his first major success in 1993 as a member of Team Honda, where he claimed the 125 East Supercross and the 125 National Championship.
 In 1994, he repeated as champion in the nationals, beating riders such as Steve Lamson and Ryan Hughes while battling a severe stomach ailment.
 He later appeared on Fox's first motocross movie Terrafirma.
 He moved to the premier 250cc division for 1995, where he was immediately competitive, winning Supercross mains and outdoor overalls, before a devastating injury at Budds Creek, Maryland ended his season.
 Henry was slipping off the back of the bike on the face of a hill, inadvertently applying full throttle, launching him off the hill, causing him to fall from nearly 80 feet in the air to flat ground.
 Henry's back was broken, but he did not become paralyzed.
 Henry raced Southwick every year to earn national points and keep his trademark national #19.
-He regularly finished in the top-5 on privateer Yamahas.
+He regularly finished in the top-five on privateer Yamahas.